raulpardo/ppf-diaspora/README.md

 ## Description

-This project is trying to implement an privacy enforcement mechanism the Diaspora.
+This project is trying to implement a privacy enforcement mechanism to Diaspora.
 In particular, we are implementing the privacy policy framework described in [1].
 This approach is able to describe fine-grained privacy policies and it is able to detect implicit leaks of information.